Sebas-c/AoC2020/README.md

 - Day 1 was done both in Java and Python.
 - Day 2 to 7 were done in Python.
-- Day 8 and 9 were done in Go.
+- Day 8 to 10 were done in Go.